planetruby/gems/2020/16-bridgetown.md

  Jared set out to work on a fork of Jekyll with a brand new set of project goals and a future roadmap.

-Putting his company's experience in building numerous Jekyll-based websites and modern best-practices around web development to use, he created Bridgetown - a Webpack-aware, Ruby-powered ahead-of-time website compiler to allow for top-tier Ruby-based website generation.
+Putting his company's experience in building numerous Jekyll-based websites and modern best-practices around web development to use, he created Bridgetown - a Webpack-aware, Ruby-powered static website generator.

 ## The status quo: Great content and a bold roadmap

 After following the [setup guide](https://www.bridgetownrb.com/docs/), you can build and preview your website via a live-reload development server.
-Markdown to HTML conversion and Liquid tags in page templates are supported out of the box, while themes and plugins can easily be installed.
+Markdown (to HTML conversion) and Liquid tags in page templates are supported out of the box, while themes and plugins can easily be installed.
 The generated files are being put in an `output` directory.

 The roadmap features quite some interesting items.
 Contributors are welcome, the project is well maintained and follows a code of conduct.